RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 ### Challenge Problems

 To give you practice and assessment on applying and extending the basic skills, you'll complete several **Challenge Problems** during the course.
 These are hard problems based on the basic skills learned in class.
-They may involve tricky computation, explaining complex processes to another person, explaining why code works, proving a mathematical statement, or something similar.
-In any case **they will not be basic homework-style problems but something complex that requires multiple Mega-Skills.**
+They may involve tricky computation, explaining complex processes to another person, explaining why code works, proving a mathematical proposition, or something similar, or a combination of these. **Challenge Problems will not be basic homework-style problems but something complex that requires multiple Mega-Skills, and probably multiple submissions done over an extended period of time.**

 Challenge Problems are all located in the Challenge Problem document (click the link to access).
 That document will have new problems added throughout the semester.

 ### Engagement with the course

-To really learn and succeed in MTH 225, you will need to become involved in the course through preparing for class, attending class, being actively involved in class activities, engaging in deliberate practice outside of class, and more. **Disengagement with the class is by far the main reason students fail.** "Smart" students who are disengaged usually end up repeating the course; conversely students who might still be working on their math skills but who stay engaged with the class usually do quite well.
+To really learn and succeed in MTH 225, you will need to prepare for class, attend class, be actively involved in class activities, enengage in deliberate practice outside of class, and more.
+Students who commit to engaging with the class and its processes typically do quite well; on the other hand, students who are disengaged do not, even if they themselves are "smart" or "A" students.

 Activities that require mindful engagement with the course are given **engagement credits**.
 Satisfactory completion of an activity that has engagement credit value will add those credits to a running total.
 Recurring activities that earn engagement credits include: